KrystopherWeeton/scripts/README.md

 LATEX
 - gendocument			# Generates a latex document with my customized header
 - genmatrix				# Generates a matrix with () to use in a latex document

+Angular
+- gendoublebinding		# Generates a double binding for a specified variable with specified type